robojeb/CS70StyleCheck/README.md

 Installation
 ---
- 1. Place OpenSC next to the script that is using it/place in site-packages folder for your version of python.
+ 1. Pull OpenStyleCheck from the github and add the OpenSC directory location to your PYTHONPATH environment variable
- 2. Install clang
+ 2. Install clang, and the libclang libraries
  3. Install python bindings for the version of clang you installed.
 The command to do this is `sudo pip install clang==#.#`
  4. Inside your script set the variable `CheckFile.LIB_CLANG_PATH` to the